exoplatform/exo-documentation/docs/Upgrade.rst

 - `platform <https://github.com/exoplatform/platform>` is not used since 6.0 anymore
 - `doc-style <https://github.com/exoplatform/doc-style>` is not used since 6.0 anymore
 - Layout management features has been moved to `exo-layout-management <https://github.com/exoplatform/layout-management>` addon
-- Data upgrade plugins are moved to `exo-data-upgrade <https://github.com/exoplatform/data-upgrade>` addon
-- To Upgrade data, the addon `exo-data-upgrade <https://github.com/exoplatform/data-upgrade>` addon must be installed manually
-- Data upgrade is supported for data of version 5.3 only
 - Usage and development using `Juzu <http://juzuweb.org/>` framework has been deprecated

 - Redefinition of ``sharedlayout.xml`` is no more applicable.
 To shared layout file is suffixed by site name: ``sharedlayout-<site-name>.xml`` (``sharedlayout-intranet.xml`` for example)
-- Redefinition of ``groovy/portal/webui/workspace/UIPortalApplication.gtmpl`` is no more recommended
-- ``all`` profile support has been deleted
-- ``minimal`` profile usage has been deleted

 **Templates changes**

 Some Groovy templates have been changed in eXo Platform 6.0, check out the :ref:`complete list <Upgrade.BreakingChanges.Templates>`.
 If